-This document, ISO 16140-4, addresses validation within a single laboratory.
+ISO 16140-4 addresses validation within a single laboratory.
 The results are therefore only valid for the laboratory that conducted the study.
 In this case, verification (as described in ISO 16140-3) is not applicable.
-ISO 16140-5 describes protocols for non-proprietary methods where a more rapid validation is required or when the method to be validated is highly specialized and the number of participating laboratories required by ISO 16140-2 cannot be reached.
-This document and ISO 16140-5 can be used for validation against a reference method.
-This document (regarding qualitative and quantitative methods) and ISO 16140-5 (regarding quantitative methods only) can also be used for validation without a reference method.
+This document, ISO 16140-5, describes protocols for non-proprietary methods where a more rapid validation is required or when the method to be validated is highly specialized and the number of participating laboratories required by ISO 16140-2 cannot be reached.
+ISO 16140-4 and this document can be used for validation against a reference method.
+ISO 16140-4 (regarding qualitative and quantitative methods) and this document (regarding quantitative methods only) can also be used for validation without a reference method.